barryclark/jekyll-now/codereference.md

 #### Personal reference for useful one liners/short coding tasks/anything I've ever had to google more than once.

+Things that are now obvious kept for posterity's sake

 ### <font color="red">Linux Command Line</font>

 ##### Run a script on multiple files in a directory